Master of Architecture

 Join a tradition of experimentation and activism in architecture at UB, and transform the world around you through design.

-- Korydon Smith, professor and chair, architecture
+- Korydon Smith, professor, architecture

 Students gather in studio.